 The service at LegalWills.co.uk guides you through the process of preparing a Will, with online help and documentation available every step of the way.
 One question that comes up from time-to-time is whether an adult child, living overseas, can be named as an Executor.
-I can say from experience that yes, this causes absolutely no issues whatsoever.
+I can say from experience that yes, there are absolutely no issues with this whatsoever.
 I was named as Executor to my parents’ UK Wills, as a Canadian resident and citizen.
 It did not cause any problems at all.
 I was able to submit all of the appropriate forms to the probate office by post.

 Entering the information into LegalWills.co.uk

 LegalWills.co.uk guides you through ten sections to prepare a Will.
 You may know much of the information, like the name, family status, children, grandchildren.
 If you have gathered information using the worksheet, you may know the Executor appointments.

 For the distribution of assets, you may know that everything will pass to the spouse, with the children named as alternate beneficiaries.
 But perhaps there is a pet trust, or a charitable bequest.

 It is very common for somebody to leave for example, £5,000 to a charity, and then the remainder to go to their family.